-The basis of the sustainable investment policy applicable to the own account and unit linked portfolios (consisting of funds managed by Cardano) is that all companies and countries, in which investments are made, as a minimum comply with fundamental investment principles.
+The basis of the sustainable investment policy (most recent version approved in 2024) applicable to the own account and unit linked portfolios (consisting of funds managed by Cardano) is that all companies and countries in which investments are made as a minimum comply with fundamental investment principles.
 All investment decisions should comply with this set of socio-ethical principles related to impacts on humans, society and the environment.
 If companies or countries are found to structurally violate one or more of these principles by having a severe adverse impact, such entities will be excluded from investment.
-The overall responsibility for compliance with the (new) overarching sustainability strategy of which sustainable investments form an important aspect, lies with the Executive Board of SRLEV's holding company Athora Netherlands N.V.
-The responsibility for the oversight on, annual review of and execution of the sustainable investment strategy in respect of the SRLEV's own account and the unit linked portfolios as well as the performance of sustainability risk management is allocated to individual executive board members.
+The overall responsibility for compliance with the (new) overarching sustainability strategy of which sustainable investments form an important aspect, lies with the Executive Committee of SRLEV's holding company Athora Netherlands N.V.
+The responsibility for the oversight on, annual review of and execution of the sustainable investment strategy in respect of the SRLEV's own account and the unit linked portfolios as well as the performance of sustainability risk management is allocated to individual executive committee members.

-Secondly, the adaptive capacity of companies to prepare themselves for the transition towards a more sustainable society is assessed where possible.
+Secondly, the adaptive capacity of companies to prepare themselves for the transition towards a more sustainable society is assessed.
 This is done for seven material sustainability drivers, that show how companies respond to social and market changes caused by the sustainability transition.
 These drivers are used to assess the sustainability risks and opportunities and the potential adverse impacts of entities.
 We identify the following drivers in the overview below and have indicated which of the abovementioned PAI indicators relate to those drivers:

-Material driver PAI indicator Fossil fuels use 1: GHG emissions 2: Carbon footprint 3: GHG intensity of investee companies 4.
-Exposure to companies active in the fossil fuel sector 5.
-Share of non-renewable energy consumption and production 6.
-Energy consumption intensity per high impact climate 15.
-GHG intensity 19.
-Investments in companies without carbon emission reduction initiatives.
-Land use 7.
-Activities negatively affecting biodiversity sensitive areas 21.
-Investments in companies without a policy to address deforestation.
+Material driver PAI indicator Fossil fuels use GHG emissions Carbon footprint GHG intensity of investee companies Exposure to companies active in the fossil fuel sector Share of non-renewable energy consumption and production Energy consumption intensity per high impact climate GHG intensity Investments in companies without carbon emission reduction initiatives.
+Land use Activities negatively affecting biodiversity sensitive areas Investments in companies without a policy to address deforestation.
 Water use 7.
 Activities negatively affecting biodiversity sensitive areas 8.
 Emissions to water 21.
 Investments in companies without a policy to address deforestation.
-Chemicals and waste 7.
-Activities negatively affecting biodiversity sensitive areas management 9.
+Chemicals and waste management 7.
+Activities negatively affecting biodiversity sensitive areas 9.
 Hazardous waste and radioactive waste.
-Social capital management 11.
-Lack of processes and compliance mechanisms to monitor compliance with UN Global Compact principals and OECD Guidelines for Multinational Enterprises 12.
-Unadjusted gender pay gap 16.
-Investee countries subject to social violations.

-Human capital management 11.
-Lack of processes and compliance mechanisms to monitor compliance with numun ouprat munugement UN Global Compact principles and OECD Guidelines for Multinational Enterprises 12.
-Unadjusted gender pay gap.
-Organisational behaviour and 13.
-Board gender diversity integrity 14.
+Social capital management Lack of processes and compliance mechanisms to monitor compliance with UN Global Compact principals and OECD Guidelines for Multinational Enterprises Unadjusted gender pay gap Investee countries subject to social violations.
+Human capital management Lack of processes and compliance mechanisms to monitor compliance with UN Global Compact principles and OECD Guidelines for Multinational Enterprises Unadjusted gender pay gap.
+Organisational behaviour and integrity 13.
+Board gender diversity14.
 Exposure to controversial weapons (anti-personnel mines, cluster munitions, chemical weapons and biological weapons).